gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![GitHub Desktop connect to GitHub](github-desktop-welcome-2.png)
   _Figure 2.
 GitHub Desktop connect to GitHub._

 3. Assuming you already have a Grav site present on your computer (and preferably one that is already viewable via MAMP), you next need to create a GitHub Repository of your site.
-It is recommended that if this is the first time you are using GitHub with Grav you add the entire Grav site to GitHub, but other approaches are possible such as only storing the "user" folder.
+It is recommended that if this is the first time you are using GitHub with Grav that you add the entire Grav site to GitHub, but other approaches are possible such as only storing the "user" folder (see the provided additional resources at the end of this article).

   ![GitHub Desktop main window](github-desktop-main-window.png)
   _Figure 3.
 GitHub Desktop main window, displaying the included tutorial._

-  Press the "Add a Repository" button (plus sign in the upper-right) in the client, select the "Add" tab, and then use the "Choose..." button to select the folder containing your entire Grav site.
+  Press the "Add a Repository" button (plus sign in the upper-right) in the GitHub Desktop client, select the "Add" tab within the displayed dialog box, and then press the "Choose..." button to select the folder containing your _entire_ Grav site.

   ![GitHub Desktop add Repository dialog](github-desktop-add-repository-dialog.png)
   _Figure 4.
 GitHub Desktop add Repository dialog._